 Gao teaches Advanced Competitive Strategy in the elective curriculum.
 He is the recipient of the 2022 Neary WMBA Teaching Excellence Award and the 2020 Neary BBA Teaching Excellence Award, and previously received a Harvard University Certificate of Distinction in Teaching.
 In 2020, he was named by Poets & Quants as a "Top 50 Undergraduate Business Professor".

-Gao graduated from Harvard Business School with a Doctor of Business Administration in Strategy and received the HBS Dean’s Award for Service to the School and Society.
+Prior to academia, Gao was a management consultant at Oliver Wyman.
+Previously, he was principal research assistant to a former U.S. deputy assistant secretary of state at CSIS, a non-partisan Washington policy think tank.
+Gao graduated from Harvard Business School with a doctoral degree in Strategy and received the HBS Dean’s Award for Service to the School and Society.
 He received his Bachelor of Arts degree from Harvard College with high honors in economics.